tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## How Tor works and Comparison with I2P
 *********
-As previously mentioned, Tor works through voluteer relay nodes.
-These relay nodes are responsible for creating hops through which data is routed before reaching its destination on the Internet.
-The designated use of relay nodes in the function of the network means a couple of things:
+As previously mentioned, Tor works through volunteer relay nodes.
+These relay nodes, like I2P's nodes, are responsible for creating hops through which data is routed before reaching its intended destination on the Internet.
+The designated use of relay nodes in the network means a couple of things:
-- The stability of the network is directly proportional to the number of relay nodes in the network.
+- The stability of the network is proportional to the number of relay nodes in the network.
 The less the relay nodes the less stable the network becomes.
 - The security of the network is also proportinal to the number of relay nodes.
 The more the relay nodes the less vulnerable it is agaist attacks.
-- Finally, the speed of the network is also proportinal to the number of relay nodes.
-The more nodes there are the faster the network becomes.
+- Finally, the speed of the network is proportinal to the number of relay nodes.
+The more nodes there are the faster the network becomes. [[13]]

-Tor's relay nodes are not the same in  also have different functions. .
-[13]
+Tor's relay nodes are not the same.
+There are three types of relay nodes that exist in the network as described below.

 The way